kam2ss/Python/README.md

 ## Python Scripts

 A collection of small, beginner-friendly Python scripts for learning and experimenting with basic programming concepts.
-I wrote a few of these script during the CS50P course and purely for educational purpose, while a few demonstrate offensive-security concepts for learning defensive and testing skills.
-Use responsibly.
+I wrote these scripts during the CS50P course to practice Python.
+I

 ---